Mobility Training Consulting Services

 Download a printer-friendly PDF version of this page HERE.
 You can view it on your computer or print it out for use in presentations and proposals.

-NEW: Watch a six-minute YouTube video to learn more about how Paratransit, Inc., Mobility Training puts you in control!
+Watch a six-minute YouTube video to learn more about how Paratransit, Inc., Mobility Training puts you in control!

 Click the video player at left to go to the video download page.
 It’s available in two sizes for both dialup or DSL/Cable connections and requires the free QuickTime player.